 - Bed bugs can live up to 18 months without a blood meal.

 - Treating bed bugs should be a joint effort between tenant and landlord.
 With treatment comes responsibilities for the tenants (washing clothes, sweeping, preparing the house or apartment for treatment, etc).
-In terms of who is responsible for payment of the treatment or inspection; that is dependent upon your lease and the city in which you reside.
-Contact the Health Department for the city in which you live (see numbers above) for specific information.
+In terms of who is responsible for payment of the treatment or inspection- that is dependent upon your lease and the city in which you reside.
+Contact the Health Department for the city in which you live.

 - If you have bites from bed bugs, you can use over the counter remedies like Benadryl and Cortizone cream.
-For more severe bites or rashes contact McGrath Health and Wellness, http://www.xavier.edu/health-wellness/ (513-745-3022) for an appointment to speak with a health professional.
+For more severe bites or rashes contact McGrath Health and Wellness for an appointment to speak with a health professional.

-- If it is determined that you have bed bugs please limit the visitors to your house or apartment and inform friends and families.
-Also, please inform McGrath Health and Wellness.
-They can determine, with the help of Physical Plant, if areas you have been on-campus should be checked for bugs.
+- If it is determined that you have bed bug, please limit the visitors to your house or apartment and inform friends and families.
+Also, please inform McGrath Health and Wellness as they can determine if areas you have been on-campus should be checked for bugs.

-- Contact the Office of Commuter Services and Off Campus Living if you are experiencing problems with your landlord exterminating your house or apartment or if you have questions: 513-745-3824 or 513-745-3892.
-You can also contact us through e-mail at email@example.com or firstname.lastname@example.org.
+- Contact the Office of Commuter Services and Off Campus Living if you are experiencing problems with your landlord exterminating your house or apartment or if you have questions.
+Either call 513-745-3824 or email firstname.lastname@example.org.